PavanRangani/docs/docs/prd/incentive-stock/incentive-stock.md

 #### Scenario 1: If grant exists for public or limited partnership type incentive stock then edit is not available.

-Given: I have one grant under Microsoft
+Given: I have one grant under Microsoft.

 When: I click on vertmore button

 Then: Edit action is not visible to me.

 #### Scenario 2: For Private type, Edit action is available even if Grant exists.

 Given: I have one grant under Microsoft

 When: I click on vertmore button

 Then: Edit action is available.

 #### Scenario 3: For Private type, Edit action is available when Grant doesn’t exist.

 Given: have no grant under Microsoft

 When: I click on vertmore button

 Then: Edit action is available.

 #### Scenario 4: If grant does not exist then the user can edit the company name for all types.

 Given: I have no grant under Microsoft

 When: I open a edit dialog of Microsoft Incentive Stock

 Then: it allows me to change the company name Microsoft to `Mandrona`.

 #### Scenario 5: For Private type, users can change Date and Stock Price even if a grant exists.

 Given: I have one grant under Microsoft

 When: I open a edit dialog of Microsoft Incentive Stock

 Then: it allows me to change the Stock Price and Date.

 #### Scenario 6: For Private type, users can change Date and Stock Price even if a grant doesn’t exist.

 Given: I have no grant under Microsoft

 When: I open a edit dialog of Microsoft Incentive Stock

 Then: it also allows me to change the Stock Price and Date.